 Do you offer professional discounts?

 We do everything with professionals in mind.
 Our prices are competitive for our high end offerings.
 With this in mind, our pricing is accessible to anyone wanting to print their images with us.
-Ask us about our product that is designed for resale.
+If you have a large project in mind, or are looking for quantities, we can provide specific discounts based on volume on a case by case basis.

 What files do you accept?